 Mastering the studio

 In the studio we’ll teach you how to use Pro Tools professionally and look at how music is evolving through advanced technologies.
 You’ll develop an understanding of studio hardware, microphone characteristics, sound capture and mixing.
 We’ll also look at stereo effects, and ambient techniques, as well as composition and structure.
+And the growing area of sound design and music for film, animation, games and other media forms is also addressed.
 This combined knowledge will allow you to pursue your chosen production style and maximise the potential of technology and acoustically treated environments.

 This course aims to harness and develop entrepreneurship, a key aspect in the music business.
 You’ll learn creative strategies, how to follow market trends and seek opportunities within them.
 These skills will enable you to enter the industry as a self-employed freelancer, or launch your own music venture.